Skip to Content

 how often do composting toilets need to be emptied?

 How often you empty a compost toilet will depend on the make and model of your specific compost toilet.
-But most commercial composting toilets need to be emptied 2-3 months.
+But most commercial composting toilets need to be emptied every 2-3 months.

 To empty, most compost toilets have a chamber beneath that has separate liquid and solid waste holding compartments.
 Check with the manufacturer to see how to remove the tray or waste vessel, but it normally requires releasing a cover or latches.